TBD54566975/technical-steering-committee/templates/rfc.md

 Think about what the natural extension and evolution of your proposal would be and how it would affect the project as a whole.
 Try to use this section as a tool to more fully consider all possible interactions with the project in your proposal.
-Also consider how this all fits into the roadmap for the project.
+Also, consider how this all fits into the roadmap for the project.

-This is also a good place to "dump ideas", if they are out of scope for the RFC you are writing but otherwise related.
+This is also a good place to "dump ideas," if they are out of scope for the RFC you are writing but otherwise related.

 If you have tried and cannot think of any future possibilities, you may simply state that you cannot